titanbound/core-home-hydrogen/readme.md

 The application creates a workspace directory at:
 `~/Documents/Core Workspace/Saved\ Executions`

-This directory stores all auto-saved Lua scripts.
+This directory stores all saved Lua scripts.

 ## Configuration